typsy-dev/documentation/README.md

 2. SCORM
 4. Typsy Web Player
 5. Typsy LMS API
+6. xAPI (contact us for more information about this beta feature)

 Each of these approaches are detailed below under 'Integration options'.